agporto/DeepBryo/README.md

 <img src="resources/logo_red.png" alt="DeepBryo logo" width='200' height='200' >
 </p>

-## DeepBryo: a web app for AI-assisted segmentation of cheilostome bryozoan colonies
+## A web app for AI-assisted segmentation of cheilostome bryozoan colonies

 <p align="center">
   <img src="resources/deepbryo.gif" alt="animated" />
 </p>

-This repo contains the supported code and configuration files necessary to initiate a local instance of DeepBryo [DeepBryo]().
+This repo contains the supported code and configuration files necessary to initiate a local instance of [DeepBryo]().
 It is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [SwinTransformer](https://arxiv.org/pdf/2103.14030.pdf)

+## Demo

+A demo version of DeepBryo can be found at [bryolab]('bryolab.ngrok.io')

 ## Updates